HAWKSTER7337/HammyCam/README.md

 1. Open this folder in VS Code
 2. Click "Reopen in Container" when prompted
 3. Wait for container to build
-4. Camera starts automatically!
+4. Run `python3 scripts/start_camera.py` to start the fake camera
-5. Open `http://localhost:8080/` in your browser
+5. Open `http://localhost:8080/simple_web_viewer.html` in your browser

 ---